sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/01-track-1-rag-adk-cloud-run/README.md

 - no billing/project-account administration screenshots;
 - no unnecessary project numbers or participant-account identifiers;
 - no private environment files;
-- no claim that tutorial-scale in-memory chat state is durable production memory.

 ## 🧪 Validation Strategy